timescale/docs/use-timescale/services/index.md

 You're now on your way to a great start with Timescale.

-You have an unthrottled, 30-day free trial with Timescale Cloud to continue to test your use case.
+You have an unthrottled, 30-day free trial with Timescale to continue to test your use case.
 Before the end of your trial, make sure you add your credit card information.
 This ensures a smooth transition after your trial period concludes.